 Ministerio Cristiano Internacional para Sordos (International Christian Ministry for the Deaf) (El Salvador) – This school works to take God’s love to deaf people in El Salvador, Central America, and the world.
 Contributions help to train new sign language interpreters, open vocational workshops for the young deaf and teachers, integrate deaf students into the hearing society, as well as providing education to young students.

 Witnessing Ministry of Christ (India) – This valuable ministry is working to develop and empower a self-supporting, mission-capable church among the Dalit people (Untouchables).
 The goal is that the Dalits realize that they can have respect and dignity in Jesus Christ and also, through education, become confident in their ability to reach dreams.

-Wycliffe Associates (Papua New Guinea) – Steve and Kathryn Christensen – Steve makes at least twice a year trips to PNG working to complete New Testaments with native translators for two of its heart languages.
+Wycliffe Bible Translators (Papua New Guinea) – Steve and Kathryn Christensen – Steve makes at least twice a year trips to PNG working to complete New Testaments with native translators for two of its heart languages.
 He also works at home on Translator’s Notes, a tool to assist translation of difficult passages of the Bible.

 Raise the Roof Academy (Uganda) — This school was established in 2009 to provide education and exposure to Jesus in a rural area of Uganda.
 From a small start, they have grown to serve more than 600 students.
 Sponsorships to support individual students supplement what families can afford.
 The first class of students is preparing for national tests to allow them to continue their education.

 In His Steps – Christy Reiners (Palestine) – In His Steps develops partnerships between American churches, Middle East indigenous churches and interfaith partners in order to have a common commitment to peacemaking and reconciliation.
 All three groups work together to provide grassroots medical support to reduce the high percentage of Stage III and IV breast cancer by providing local medical training and equipment.